doodboard/tutorial/README.md

 ![hotswap1](https://github.com/doodboard/tutorial/blob/main/img/hotswap_1.jpg)

 Again, nothing fancy here.
-Place the hotswap sockets into the PCB, following the guidelines.
+Place the hotswap sockets into the PCB, following the guidelines. <br/>
-If you prefer to solder your switches directly, you can skip this process, and solder in the switches later **after** installing the top plate.
+If you prefer to solder your switches directly to the PCB, you can skip this process, and solder in the switches later **after** installing the top plate. <br/>
 Depending on if you would like to use duckboard as **full 1u macropad**, or as **standard numpad**, you should solder your hotswap sockets **accordingly**.

 <br/>